Gadsden, Alabama: 20th century to present

 With unionization, industrial workers could earn middle-class salaries and improve their lives, even as African Americans struggled under Jim Crow laws and political disenfranchisement.
 The city reached its peak of population in 1960.

 Affected by the national restructuring of railroads and heavy industry, most of Gadsden's major industries closed in the 1970s and 1980s.
-The city lost many jobs and much population, and began to decline.
+The city lost many jobs and much population and began to decline.
 The city government has struggled to manage the transition to a different economy, just as numerous other industrial cities had to do.

 Redevelopment efforts, such as the Cultural Arts Center and downtown revitalization, earned Gadsden first place in the 2000 City Livability Awards Program of the US Conference of Mayors.
 Underemployment continues to be a severe problem, as indicated by the economic data presented below.

-Geography and climate
+Geography

-Gadsden is located in central Etowah County at (34.010147, −86.010356), and developed on both sides of the Coosa River.
+Gadsden is located in central Etowah County and developed on both sides of the Coosa River.

-According to the United States Census Bureau, the city has a total area of 38.657 sqmi, of which 37.443 sqmi is land and 1.214 sqmi, is water.
 The southern end of Lookout Mountain rises to the north of the city center.

+According to the United States Census Bureau, the city has an area of 38.657 sqmi, of which 37.443 sqmi is land and 1.214 sqmi (3.14%) is water.

+Climate

 Typical of the Deep South, Gadsden experiences a humid subtropical climate (Köppen Cfa) with four distinct seasons.

 Winter lasts from early December to late-February; the daily average temperature in January is 41.3 °F. On average, the low temperature falls to the freezing mark or below on 60 days a year, and to or below 20 °F on 6.9 days.
 While rain is abundant (January and February are on average the wettest months), measurable snowfall is rare, with most years receiving none.
 Summers are hot and humid, lasting from mid-May to mid-September, and the July daily average temperature is 80.6 °F. There are 60–61 days of 90 °F+ highs annually and 2.1 days of 100 °F+ highs.
 The latter part of summer tends to be drier.
 Autumn, which spans from mid-September to early December, tends to be similar to spring in terms of temperature and precipitation, although it begins relatively dry.

 With a period of record dating only back to 1953, the highest recorded temperature was 106 °F on June 30, 2012, while the lowest recorded temperature was −6 °F on January 20–21, 1985.